ifmeorg/ifme/README.md

 ### Installation

-[Here](https://github.com/ifmeorg/ifme/wiki/Installation) are instructions for setting up and installing the app.
+[Here](https://github.com/ifmeorg/ifme/wiki/Installation) are the instructions for setting up and installing the app.
 Test, development, and production instances are covered.

 ### Contributor Blurb